finia2NA/awt-pj-ss24-webxr-2/lib/README.md

 ## Getting Started
 The project was created following [this](https://www.tsmean.com/articles/how-to-write-a-typescript-library/) tutorial.

+To get started:
 - Install the dependencies with `npm i`.
+- create a `config.json` file in the `src` directory and fill out the values.
+  - Use the `config.example.json` as a guide.

+You can:
 - The functions you want to expose should be exported from the `index.ts` file
 - Write tests for parts of the application using jest, in any folder named "tests".
 Run these tests using `npm test`.
+  - There is an example test written for "hello world", which you can take a look at

 ## Notes